"What’s That Banana Taped to the Wall All About?" with Ruth Grim

 Wednesday, June 25, 2025 | 2:00 - 3:00pm

 The buyer of the piece gave us an important clue when he ate the banana.
 When he did that, it became aligned with conceptual performance art of the mid 1960s and 1970s such as Yoko Ono’s Cut Piece in which spectators were invited to cut away pieces of her clothing.
 Conceptual performance art, in turn, can be traced back to Abstract Expressionism – particularly the work of Jackson Pollock from the 1950s.
-Even further back, Dada artists, such as Marcel Duchamp, and some within the Surrealist movement were challenging the notion of what art was by presenting urinals and other objects as art, proving that the banana taped to a wall is not quite as radical as it may appear.

 This lecture is free, but registration is requested as seats are limited.
 The program will last approximately one hour.